-The post of Investor Relations Officer of Corticeira Amorim is held by Cristina Rios de Amorim Baptista.
+Until November 2017, the post of Investor Relations Officer of Corticeira Amorim was held by Cristina Rios de Amorim Baptista.
+On 30 November 2017, the Board of Directors appointed Ana Negrais de Matos as Investor Relations Officer.

 58. Data on the extent and deadline for replying to the requests for information received throughout the year or pending from preceding years.